inSileco/iseDataRetrieval/README.md

 package](https://github.com/inSileco/iseDataRetrieval/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/inSileco/iseDataRetrieval/actions/workflows/R-CMD-check.yaml)
 [![lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)

-Miscellaneous functions and scripts for data retrieval.
+> Miscellaneous functions and scripts for data retrieval.

+⚠️ We recommend using https://github.com/rspatial/geodata for GADM data.
+⚠️ Early versions of the package used to allow for the downloading of the package, we now recommend using the package [fontawesome](https://rstudio.github.io/fontawesome/index.html).
+⚠️ get_climate_nam_grids() is no longer available because data have been removed form the ftp server (there are available here now https://www.wdc-climate.de/ui/project?acronym=CanClim)

 # Installation